corona-warn-app/cwa-verification-server/docs/architecture-overview.md

 Steps:
 1. Verify whether the provided RegistrationToken exists, if not exit with error HTTP 400
 2. Obtain hashed GUID by RegistrationToken
-3. Get Test status from Lab Server
+3. Get Test status from Test Result Server
 4. Return Result of API Call

 ###	Use Case Create Registration Token